Skip to main content

 NCAA

 Journalism I provides students with the fundamental basics of journalism.
 Students begin by exploring the history of American journalism, examining different media such as print, radio, television, and internet journalism.
-Students learn how to write a news story, a feature story, and an editorial, with a focus on research, analyzing the reliability of sources, conducting interviews, writing leads, revising, and self-editing.

 Duration